AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 ```

 If we ask WP to prove this code, it will succeed without any problem.
 However,
-is our specification really correct ?
+is our specification really correct?
 We can try to prove this calling code:

 ```c
 void foo(){